etienne-bourganel/moving_object/README.md

 ## Assumptions

 1. User is asked to enter separately the width and height of the board
-2. User is asked to enter separately intial x and y for moving object
+2. User is asked to enter separately initial x and y for moving object
 3. The simulation ends as soon as last instruction makes the object fall off the board and prints [-1, -1]
 4. If the simulation is successful, the printed results will be the coordinates of the moving object after the series of instructions